Renault's exit gives Volvo more freedom to restructure

 Rival PSA Peugeot Citroen (PEUP.PA), meanwhile, is scrapping more than 10,000 jobs and a domestic plant to stem losses approaching 200 million euros a month.

-Industrivarden said it had bought shares corresponding to 1.2 percent of votes in Volvo, boosting its stake to 18.7 percent after the truck maker converted most of the stock sold by Renault into shares carrying less voting power.
-The stake would have cost close to 1 billion Swedish crowns ($150 million).

-"Given Volvo's leadership position and proven ability, combined with increasing global transportation needs and growing environmental concerns, we see good potential for value creation in our investment," Industrivarden President Anders Nyren said.

-Renault shares closed 1.5 percent higher at 40.22 euros, while Volvo's fell 4.3 percent to 91.85 crowns, just below the placement price for the French company's 17.2 percent voting stake.
+Renault shares rose 2.1 percent to 40.475 euros by 1022 GMT on Thursday, while Volvo's stood at 92.85 Swedish crowns, down 3.2 percent on the day but above the placement price for the French company's 17.2 percent voting stake.

 "We see an opportunity for Renault to benefit from a good valuation on non-core investments and rapidly get back to a positive net cash position, which could ease the refinancing of existing debt or avoid costly new funding," SocGen analysts wrote.

-Renault said the block of 138.6 million Volvo "A" shares, representing 6.5 percent of Volvo's capital, was placed at 92.25 crowns per share.
-This was in the middle of the range of between 91.25 crowns and 93.25 crowns cited on Wednesday by a source familiar with the matter.
+Renault said the block of 138.6 million Volvo "A" shares, representing 6.5 percent of Volvo's capital, was placed at 92.25 Swedish crowns (8.59 pounds) per share.
+This was in the middle of the range of between 91.25 crowns and 93.25 crowns cited by a source familiar with the matter on Wednesday.

-Volvo said separately that it had received a request to convert 110 million "A" shares into the more liquid "B" shares - stock giving fewer votes than "A" shares, but which is seen as of more interest to institutional buyers because it is considered to be a more liquid asset.

 While the timing of Renault's exit was a surprise, Citigroup analysts said: "Volvo's share price, at about 96 crowns, is still near its highs of the year, so we can see the logic in proceeding now."